FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/stress_testing.md

 ## Stress testing via Java SDK demo

-Java SDK Demo is based on [Java SDK](./sdk/java_sdk/index.md)Benchmark test collection for stress testing FISCO BCOS nodes。Java SDK Demo provides contract compilation, which can convert Solidity contract files into Java contract files, and also provides sample stress test programs for transfer contracts, CRUD contracts, and AMOP functions.。
+Java SDK Demo is based on [Java SDK](./sdk/java_sdk/index.md)Benchmark test collection for stress testing FISCO BCOS nodes。Java SDK Demo provides contract compilation, which can convert Solidity contract files into Java contract files, and also provides sample stress test programs for transfer contracts, CRUD contracts, and AMOP functions。

 ### Step 1.
 Install the JDK

 The test program in the Java SDK demo can be run in an environment where JDK 1.8 ~ JDK 14 is deployed.
-Before executing the test program, make sure that the required JDK version is installed.。Take the example of installing OpenJDK 11 on an Ubuntu system:
+Before executing the test program, make sure that the required JDK version is installed。Take the example of installing OpenJDK 11 on an Ubuntu system:

   ```shell
 # Install open JDK 11